Vegan Dips, Salad Dressings, and Sauces

 Vegan Creamy Dijon Dressing

-• 4 ounces silken tofu
+• 4 ounces organic silken tofu

 • 1/4 cup organic flax oil